rjmholt/misc/psapi/doc.md

 ## Runspaces, threads, async and the PowerShell API

-By this point, you hopefully have a fairly complete picture of using the `PowerShell` API to assemble and invoke PowerShell statements.
+By this point, you hopefully have a fairly complete picture of using the `PowerShell` API to assemble and invoke PowerShell statements in a synchronous, single-threaded way.
 This much is often sufficient for simple applications, but as our needs become more sophisticated, particularly with respect to threads,